LucasRDDalMas/my-instagram-ui-clone/README.md

-# My Instagram UI Clone - WIP
+# My Instagram UI Clone
 Instagram interface clone made with React JS for study purposes.

 This is a work in progress, many things and practices will be updated.